bsalter/zombietranslator/readme.md

 Jasmine:
 I didn't quite follow the pattern for my implementation of expects, because the individual rules are so simple.
 I could not conceive of three expects for each that did not seem contrived.
 Instead, I wrote a full suite of tests against all translation logic, as well as the controller logic for the app.
-This resulted in 39 expects, and 33 specs.
-Rules are located in the tests/TranslateSpec & ZombieControllerSpec.
+This resulted in 46 expects, and 40 specs.
+Rules are located in the tests/TranslateSpec & ZombieControllerSpec files.

-* Expects translate to be an object.
+* Expects translate to be an object
 * Expects translate to translate zombie->english
 * Expects translate to translate english->zombie
 * Expects parameter frog = true if frogs are mentioned